-I’m not entirely sure how Mostar Bosnia wound up as a 4 day-3 night stop on my 2017 summer travels, but this little oasis in Bosnia and Herzegovina was a destination of rest and adventure.
+I’m not entirely sure how Mostar Bosnia wound up as a 4 day/3 night stop on my 2017 summer travels, but this little oasis in Bosnia and Herzegovina was a destination of rest and adventure.

 Mostar was a good fit for my travel goals for many reasons.
 It’s a small town, which makes it feel more comfortable and less rushed.
-Low prices for food and lodging across Bosnia and Herzegovina made it possible to afford a far more plush accommodation than I’m usually able to afford, and the tourism-based economy in this small town meant that Mostar’s service workers typically spoke English and were friendly to foreigners, making more confident in my ability to explore and communicate safely.
+Low prices for food and lodging across Bosnia and Herzegovina made it possible to afford a far more plush accommodation than I’m usually able to afford, and the tourism-based economy in this small town meant that Mostar’s service workers typically spoke English and were friendly to foreigners, helping me be more confident in my ability to explore and communicate safely.

-Why I chose to Vacation in Bosnia & Herzegovina
+Why I Chose to Vacation in Bosnia & Herzegovina

 When I tell people I vacationed in Bosnia and Herzegovina, I get some odd looks.
 “Why,” I’m often asked, “did you choose to visit Bosnia?”

 Travel is an opportunity to experience other cultures and to have my eyes open to a new perspective, but in an increasingly globalized world, it becomes easier and easier to travel thousands of miles from home without ever experiencing immersion into another culture.
 Most tourist destinations, especially large cities, have so adapted to the globalized tourist that they can feel like a carbon copy of other tourist destinations.
 Bosnia offered an opportunity to escape popular tourist destinations.

 “In an increasingly globalized world, it’s becoming easier and easier to travel thousands of miles from home without ever experiencing immersion into another culture.”

 2. Travel Should be Challenging